Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Matchup vs. Pittsburgh

-- Against the Steelers, Kelce has averaged 49.2 receiving yards per game in his five career matchups, 18.3 fewer than his over/under for Sunday's game.
+- Kelce's 49.2 receiving yards per game in his five matchups against the Steelers are 18.3 fewer than his over/under for Sunday's game.

-- Kelce has caught a touchdown pass against the Steelers twice, and had multiple TDs in one of those games.
+- In five matchups with the Steelers, Kelce has had a TD catch, including multiple scores in one game.

 - Note: Kelce's stats vs. Steelers date back to 2016.